If there are reasonable grounds to contest a will, and you have legal standing, you can challenge it in the Alberta courts.

 Technically, a will can be contested at any time regardless of whether a grant of probate has been issued.

 However, disputing a will becomes more challenging after probate has been granted.
 It requires significant new evidence to have come to light – for instance, the existence of another will.

 Probate is a court process so by challenging a will after probate, you are challenging an existing court decision.

 How do you contest a will in Alberta?

 If you have legal standing and sufficient grounds to contest a will, we will need to apply to the court to contest it.

 We will send a demand letter on your behalf, which puts the executor on notice that you claim an interest in the estate.
 From here, there will be an opportunity to settle the dispute or pass it to the courts to adjudicate.

 Estate litigation is a big step to take.
-Speak to an estate planning lawyer at Vest Estate Lawyers in Calgary during a free case evaluation before making a decision.
+Speak to an estate planning lawyer at Vest Estate Lawyers in Edmonton during a one-on-one case evaluation before making a decision.